Skip to content

 Add action: Microsoft Teams - Post card in a chat or channel

 Note: The action was previously called "Post adaptive card in a chat or channel" but has been renamed.
-If you see the old name in your flow, it will continue to work.
+If you see the old name in an existing flow, it should continue to work; new flows should use the current connector action name.

 • Post as: Flow bot